mindplay-dk/funbox/README.md

 Following these conventions avoids component name collisions.

-Now create a `Container` and look up a component instance:
+Once your `Context` is ready, create a `Container`, and you can look up a component instance:

 ```php
 $container = $context->createContainer();